alloy-rs/book/src/getting-started/first-steps.md

 ```

 The complete and runnable example can be found [here](https://github.com/alloy-rs/examples/blob/main/examples/providers/examples/http.rs), one of the [many runnable examples of Alloy](https://github.com/alloy-rs/examples/blob/main/README.md#overview) to explore.

-To get familiar with the terminology used by Alloy it is recommended to have a brief look at the [glossary](../appendix/glossary.md).